christensenacademy/christensen-academy/modules/css-basics/textpages/rules-selectors-properties-values.md

   font-size:200%;
 }
 ```
 Looking at the code above, it should be clear that some of the CSS is being applied to *p* elements and some of it is being applied to *h1* elements.
 In the examples above, *p* and *h1* are called selectors because they *select* what elements to style.
 Selectors that use HTML element names are just one type of CSS selector.
-The next sections will demonstrate many more.

-*Note:* Styles (property-value pairs) for selectors are then written between "{" and "}" (curly bracket) symbols.
+I'll explain other types of selectors on future textpages.